RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 <div style="text-align: justify;">

-1. To handle variability in the environment, the robot will leverage sensor fusion by combining OptiTrack motion capture for global positioning and force gauge for precise local object tracking, ensuring robust localization and more research data. <br>
+<b> 1. </b> To handle variability in the environment, the robot will leverage sensor fusion by combining OptiTrack motion capture for global positioning and force gauge for precise local object tracking, ensuring robust localization and more research data. <br>
-2. In case of misalignment, the system will implement error recovery strategies, such as reattempting detection and adjusting the pick position.
+<b> 2. </b> In case of misalignment, the system will implement error recovery strategies, such as reattempting detection and adjusting the pick position.
 Additionally, ROS 2-based dynamic reconfiguration will allow real-time parameter tuning and trajectory modifications, supported by a web-based interface for manual overrides.
 This integrated approach ensures the system remains resilient and adaptable in dynamic environments, maintaining precise and reliable object manipulation.<br>

 </div>